TrueFit/GildedRose/README.md

 data migrations

 1. From the root project directory run `docker-compose build`
-2. Bring up the containers with command `docker-compose up`
+2. Bring up the containers with command `docker-compose up -d`
 3. Next we run the django migrations to create the DB tables and load the inital data from `inventory.txt`

    We use the following docker command to run the migrate script within our API container `docker-compose run gildedroseapi python manage.py migrate`

+   Notes about DB and migration: For the purpose of this test we are using a SQLITE database to keep things simple.
+I have copied the `inventory.txt` file from the root of the repo into my `/api` directory to me accessing the file from the Django project easier.
+We are using Django's built in migrations system to created the database tables and then a second Django migration script to read the `inventory.txt1 file and insert the rows into the database.
+See `/api/gildedroseapi/inventory/migrations/load_data.py` for the migration script.
+4. more...